 An estimated 85% of the world’s cases of schistosomiasis are in Africa, where prevalence rates can exceed 50% in local populations.
-Schistosoma mansoni and S. haematobium are distributed throughout Africa; only S. haematobium is found in areas of the Middle East, and S. japonicum is found in Indonesia and parts of China and Southeast Asia (Map 3-12).
-Although schistosomiasis had been eliminated in Europe for decades, transmission of S. haematobium was reported in Corsica in 2014, when cases were identified among travelers who had bathed in the Cavu River.
+Schistosoma mansoni and S. haematobium are distributed throughout Africa; only S. haematobium is found in areas of the Middle East, and S. japonicum is found in Indonesia and parts of China and Southeast Asia (Map 4-11).
+Although schistosomiasis had been eliminated in Europe for decades, transmission of S. haematobium was reported in Corsica in 2014, where cases were identified among travelers who had bathed in the Cavu River.
 Two other species can infect humans: S. mekongi, found in Cambodia and Laos, and S. intercalatum, found in parts of Central and West Africa.
 These 2 species are rarely reported causes of human infection.
-Many countries endemic for schistosomiasis have established control programs, but others have not.
+Many countries endemic for schistosomiasis have established control programs, but others do not.
 Countries where development has led to widespread improvements in sanitation and water safety, as well as successful schistosomiasis control programs, may have eliminated this disease.
-However, there are currently no international guidelines for certification of elimination.
+However, there are currently no international guidelines for verification of elimination.

 The geographic distribution of cases of schistosomiasis acquired by travelers reflects travel and immigration patterns.
 Most travel-associated cases of schistosomiasis are acquired in sub-Saharan Africa.
 Sites in Africa frequently visited by travelers are common sites of infection.
 These sites include rivers and water sources in the Banfora region (Burkina Faso) and areas populated by the Dogon people (Mali), Lake Malawi, Lake Tanganyika, Lake Victoria, the Omo River (Ethiopia), the Zambezi River, and the Nile River.
 However, as visitors travel to more remote sites, it is important to remember that most freshwater surface water sources in Africa are potentially contaminated and can be sources of infection.
 A local claim that there is no schistosomiasis in a body of freshwater is not necessarily reliable.